-Transformation of the second state of the second state time to the second state of the discuss it with the person.
+The standard state of the standard stacks to the standard discuss it with the person.
 Try reading a section or two each week, instead of the whole book all at once.

 Focus on what the person you are supporting is interested in learning about.